 Note that HEPA filters need to be cleaned and changed regularly to maintain optimal efficiency.

 Sunlight, which contains UV is a natural disinfectant.
 Mold usually grows in dark environments and does not thrive in direct sunlight.
-UV lamp help to eliminates mold spores and penetrates through the microorganisms, helping to kill most of the cells and making sure that any that remain are unable to reproduce.
+UV light eliminates mold spores by penetrating through the microorganisms, killing most of the cells and making sure that any that remain are unable to reproduce.

 The effectiveness of UV lamps against mold depends on the intensity of the light, its wavelength, and time of exposure.
 Sanuvox’s UV air purifiers are equipped with proprietary UV J lamps that deliver the maximum UV dosage to the stream of air moving through the device, helping to destroy mold spores and other contaminants.